-It’s the 1st week of October and already Halloween decorations and candy sales have begun.
-Drug stores are flashing florescent “flu shots, $20” signs.
+It’s the 1st week of October, and Halloween decorations and candy sales have already begun.
+Drug stores are flashing florescent “flu shots – $20” signs.
 I’m barely over my seasonal hurricane anxiety.
-No wonder the squirrels are so nervous – so much to attend to and there’s never enough time!
+No wonder the squirrels are so nervous–so much to attend to and there’s never enough time!

 What if we were to think about flu shots as deeply as we ponder whether to get the big size bag of mixed mini Snickers, Three Musketeers, and M&M’s, or buy 2 and get the 3rd pack free of full size Hershey bars?

 Is getting the flu really any worse than eating all those left over candy bars?
 Should you get the shot and make plans to give the left over Halloween candy to your non-organic, sugar eating, mainstream neighbor?
 Should you get the shot but keep the candy?
 Should you skip the shot and the candy completely?
-Should you skip the shot but buy organic candy?
+Should you skip the shot and buy organic candy?

-The Villain – The Virus
+The Villain–The Virus

 Science terms the “flu” as influenza.
-There are many influenza viruses that do not affect humans, and there a bunch that do affect humans.
+There are many influenza viruses that do not affect humans, and there are a bunch that do affect humans.
 There is one type that affects both human and animals.

-The Hero – Your Immune System
+The Hero–Your Immune System

 But wait, there’s more!

 Your cells will remember the exact recipe for the antibodies and Killer T-Cells in case that specific virus ever invades you again.
-The second time this virus comes at you, it will be knocked out much more quickly because the specialized memory cells will kick the antibody producing cells and Killer T-Cells into action right away.
+The second time this virus comes at you, it will be knocked out much faster because the specialized memory cells will kick the antibody producing cells and Killer T-Cells into action right away.
 This second fast response based on the memory of the first one is called “immunity.”
-Usually, you won’t even feel sick the next time this virus invades because your immune system took care of things so quickly and efficiently that no symptoms arose.
+Usually, you won’t even feel sick the next time this virus invades your body because your immune system took care of things so quickly and efficiently that no symptoms arose.

 What is the flu anyway?

 The flu is technically the group of symptoms we feel as our body responds to the influenza virus.
-The illness called the flu is actually the set of symptoms that we feel as our immune response is lodging the attack on the virus.
-The immune response (using antibodies and killer cells) is only used after the virus is already in our body and actively trying to expand its presence inside our cells.
+The illness called the flu is actually the set of symptoms that we feel as our immune response is staging the attack on the virus.
+The immune response (using antibodies and killer cells) is only used after the virus is already in our body and actively trying to expand its presence inside of our cells.
 We don’t have the flu when the virus is sitting on the counter top.
 We “have the flu” when the virus has already invaded us and our immune system is responding to the invaders.

 It takes time and energy to mount our counter attack.
 We feel tired because most of our energy is being directed to the needs of the immune response.
 Our body doesn’t really care about work, social, or family obligations when it is being invaded by a virus.
-Our body’s wisdom says there is nothing more important right now than cutting off this invasion, killing the invaders, and repairing the damage they caused.
+Our body’s wisdom says that there is nothing more important right now than cutting off this invasion, killing the invaders, and repairing the damage they caused.

 What’s so scary about the flu?

-As long as your immune response is healthy the main scary thing about the flu is feeling bad for a week or two, and missing a bunch of obligations.
+As long as your immune response is healthy, the main scary thing about the flu is feeling bad for a week or two, and missing a bunch of obligations.
 The bonus is that once you are over it, you will be immune to this virus for the rest of your life thanks to your dedicated memory cells.

 If your immune response is not so healthy, there is more to be concerned about.
 Flu viruses as a group tend to lodge themselves in the respiratory system (lungs) or the digestive system (stomach, intestines).
-Breathing being the important function that it is, you don’t want excessive damage to your lungs.
+With breathing being the important function that it is, you obviously don’t want excessive damage to your lungs.
 Similarly, you need to have healthy digestion in order to survive, so let’s not have an excessive infection in the important digestive organs either!

-Without a strong immune response, the infection grows and grows and this can put a person at serious risk of death from excessive organ damage.
+Without a strong immune response, the infection grows and grows and this can put a person in serious risk of death from excessive organ damage.
 This is why younger children (they are still developing their immune response), older people (their immune system is tired), people with pre-existing respiratory conditions, people on chemotherapy (chemotherapy decreases immune function), people with immune disease, and anyone else who has a decreased immune response need to pay more attention to flu prevention than people with healthy immune responses.